stefanonu/ai-category-decission-/README.md

 pip install -r requirements.txt

+2. Make sure you have the dataset file in the same folder with the rest of the files (all_art1_49_en.rds)

-2. Run the gpt.py script
+3. Run the gpt.py script

 python gpt.py (this will take at least 5 minutes to run)